A Green Holiday Season

 - Food!
 I'm a big fan of receiving food as a gift.
-Fair trade organic chocolate for the chocolate lover?
-How about some fair trade organic coffee for the coffee lover?
+Fair trade chocolate for the chocolate lover?
+How about some fair trade coffee for the coffee lover?
 Local beer and wine can also make wonderful treats.
 Oooh, and locally made cheese.
 And jam!
 The list goes on and on and this is making me hungry!

 - Find crafts made by local artisans.